 In Portuguese the name of this four-star boutique hotel is pronounced something along the lines of ‘el cheese’ — the ‘X’ is said to stand for ‘experience’ and the L for ‘Lisbon’.
-The downtown LX Boutique Hotel has waterfront and city views, and stands within easy walking distance of city’s central attractions.
+The downtown LX Boutique Hotel has waterfront and city views and stands within easy walking distance of centrally located tourist attractions.
 The 61-room hotel has a restaurant and bar.

 Pestana Palace Hotel

 The Pestana Palace Hotel is a luxury property and a Portuguese national monument.
 It has an indoor and an outdoor swimming pool.
 Within walking distance of Belém, the five-star hotel has views over the River Tagus.
 Even if you choose accommodation elsewhere, it’s worth visiting to stroll through the historic property.
 Don’t miss the framed photos of the celebrities who have stayed at this luxury hotel.